 What tests may be done?

 - Gastroscopy (endoscopy) is the test that can confirm a duodenal ulcer.
 In this test a doctor or nurse looks inside your stomach and the first part of your small intestine (duodenum).
 They do this by passing a thin, flexible telescope down your gullet (oesophagus).
 They can see any inflammation or ulcers.

 - A test to detect the H. pylori germ (bacterium) is usually done if you have a duodenal ulcer.
 If H. pylori is found then it is likely to be the cause of the ulcer.
 Briefly, it can be detected in a sample of stool (faeces), or in a breath test, or from a blood test, or from a biopsy sample taken during an endoscopy.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details.
+See the separate leaflet called Helicobacter Pylori for more details.